Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 ---

-## Step B: Build the Library from Source
+## Step 3: Build the Library from Source
 This crucial step compiles the C++ core of the library.
 *Tip: If you make a mistake, manually delete the `build` folder and start this step over.*